publishpress/PublishPress-Planner/readme.txt

 *Changed:*

 * Better style for the calendar
-* Click anywhere on the calendar cell to create content, intead show a button
+* Click anywhere on the calendar cell to create content, instead show a button
 * Extends the drag-and-drop feature to custom statuses
 * Minor improvements on the code